Lumi-supercomputer/LUMI-training-materials/docs/1day-20240208/01_Architecture.md

 some programs.

 A supercomputer is **not simply a scaled-up smartphone or PC** that will offer good performance automatically.
+It is a shared infrastructure and you don't get the whole machine to yourself.
+Instead you have to request a suitable fraction of the computer for the work you want to do.
-But it is a very expensive infrastructure, with an investment of 160M EURO for LUMI and an estimated total cost (including operations) of 250M EURO.
+But it is also a very expensive infrastructure, with an investment of 160M EURO for LUMI and an estimated total cost (including operations) of 250M EURO.
 So it is important to use the computer efficiently.

 And that efficiency comes not for free.
 Instead in most cases it is important to properly map an application on the available resources to run efficiently.
 The way an application is developed